IAI Green Dragon

 The IAI Green Dragon is a loitering munition developed by the Israel Aerospace Industries.

+Design

-The drone is low cost that can loiter for 1.5 hours and a range of 40–50 km.
+The Green Dragon drone is low cost that can loiter for 1.5 hours and a range of 40–50 km.
 It is munition itself with 3 kg warhead that can approach the target silently and hit with the effect of < 1m.

 Green Dragon can be launched from a small vehicle through a sealed 1.7-meter-long canister with 12-16 units.
 Each has 15 kg weight.